Prasith1607/PacMan/README.md

 Description:

-This HTML page features aPac-Man animation moving horizontally within a container,controlled by JavaScript for direction,mouth animation,and boundary reversal,with a continuous animation loop triggered by setInterval every 100 milliseconds.
+This HTML page features a Pac-Man animation moving horizontally within a container,controlled by JavaScript for direction, mouth animation, and boundary reversal, with a continuous animation loop triggered by setInterval every 100 milliseconds.

 How to run the code:

-Step2:Click the "Go Live"button.A newbrowser window will open,displaying Pacman animation.
+Step2:Click the "Go Live" button.A newbrowser window will open, displaying Pacman animation.

 Future Improvement:

-Consider adding obstacles or interactive elements within the container for Pac-Man to interact with,adding sound effects, or incorporating user controls for changing Pac-Man's direction and speed,enhancing the overall user experience.
+Consider adding obstacles or interactive elements within the container for Pac-Man to interact with, adding sound effects, or incorporating user controls for changing Pac-Man's direction and speed, enhancing the overall user experience.